hossein1376/kala/README.md

 ### internal/structure

-This module consists of structs to define the request, response and data structure; hence the name.
+This module consists of structs to define the request, response, and data structure; hence the name.
 It's equivalent of `dto` in some other architectures.

 ### internal/transfer